inex/ixp-manager-docs-md/docs/install/upgrade-v3.md

 GRAPHER_CACHE_ENABLED=true
 ```

-See the *Grapher* documentation for full details.
+See the [Grapher](../features/grapher.md) documentation for full details of what these mean.

 You'll then need to migrate all your MRTG files to the new naming scheme: